zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 Time comparisons are one of the most common types of analyses.
 MovieStream has just completed sales for December.
 What is the year over year comparison for this latest month?
 What is this breakout by movie genre?
 Oracle SQL has a **LAG** function that facilitates these types of analyses.

-1. Let's start by looking at sales in December for the latest two years for our major genres (we can use an INNER JOIN because there is always a current and previous year value):
+1. Let's start by looking at movie views and sales in December for the latest two years for our major genres:

     ```
     <copy>SELECT